jeromefroe/dotfiles/install.md

 mkdir -p ~/dev && cd ~/dev

 # Since I haven't installed the SSH key I used for Github yet I need to clone the repo via HTTPS.
-# We'll change this later once we have downloaded our SSH key.
-Alternatively, if one has already
+# This will be changed to SSH automatically later when we update our git configuration.
-# logged into Github then one can just use the SSH download from the start.
+# Alternatively, if one has already logged into Github then one can just use the SSH download from
+# the start.
 git clone https://github.com/jeromefroe/dotfiles.git

 cd dotfiles